bhisaac/5eFP/5eFP-SRD.md

 Many weapons have special properties related to their use, as shown in the Weapons table.

 **_Ammunition._** You can use a weapon with the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon in your equipment.
 Ammunition is a special multi-use item.
-Each time you attack with the weapon that uses ammunition and roll a 1, your ammunition depletes, as indicated by either turning the ammunition card sideways or otherwise marking the ammunition somehow.
+Each time you attack with the weapon that uses ammunition and roll a critical failure, your ammunition depletes, as indicated by either turning the ammunition card sideways or otherwise marking the ammunition somehow.
 If your ammunition is already depleted, you have only one piece of ammunition left, represented by turning the card upside down or marking a 1 next to the ammunition.
 After using the last piece of ammunition, discard the ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-­handed weapon).

 Ammunition may be used to make melee attacks.
 If you are proficient with the weapon that uses the ammunition, you are proficient with melee attacks using that weapon's ammunition as well.
 Ammunition deals 1 point of damage.
 If you use a weapon with the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
 A sling must be loaded to deal any damage when used in this way.